 If you need a fitness tracker for a child, then it is generally far better to buy one which is specifically designed for children.
 There are many fantastic choices out there such as the Fitbit Ace and Garmin’s outstanding Vivofit Jr.

 Delivered in a range of Disney-branded designs and packed with features, these waterproof fitness trackers encourage kids to stay active through fun facts and interactive goal setting.
 For even younger children, a Leapband is a great choice doubling as a game and activity tracker.
-Regardless of your preference for education or your child’s age and interests, there is a fitness tracker perfect for them which will not only record their vitals but motivate a well-rounded lifestyle.
+Regardless of your preference for education or your child’s age and interests, there is an activity tracker for kids perfect for them which will not only record their vitals but motivate a well-rounded lifestyle.

 Do You Need a Screen?